 On April 30, 2019, the Company entered into a securities purchase agreement with certain investors pursuant to which the Company agreed to sell, in a registered direct offering, an aggregate 3,449,112 shares of its common stock for gross proceeds of approximately \$10.7 million under its effective shelf registration statement on Form S-3 (File No. 333-226286), which became effective on July 31, 2018.
-In a concurrent private placement, the Company also agreed pursuant to the securities purchase agreement to issue to such investors Series A warrants to purchase up to 3,449,112 shares of its common stock at an exercise price of \$4.00 with a term of eighteen months and Series B warrants to purchase up 3,449,112 shares of its common stock at an exercise price of \$4.00 with a term of five years.
-The Series B warrants become exercisable only upon the exercise of the Series A warrants.
-In addition, we have agreed to issue to the placement agent warrants to purchase up to 172,456 shares of common stock representing 5.0% of the aggregate number of shares of common stock sold in this offering.
-The placement agent warrants will have substantially the same terms as the Series A Warrants issued to the investors in the concurrent private placement, except that the placement agent warrants will have an exercise price equal to \$3.87 or 125% of the offering price per share and will expire on April 30, 2024.
+In a concurrent private placement, the Company also agreed, pursuant to the securities purchase agreement, to issue to such investors Series A warrants to purchase up to 3,449,112 shares of its common stock at an exercise price of \$4.00 with a term of eighteen months (the "Series A Warrants") and Series B warrants to purchase up 3,449,112 shares of its common stock at an exercise price of \$4.00 with a term of five years (the "Series B Warrants").
+The Series B Warrants become exercisable only upon the exercise of the Series A Warrants.
+In addition, the Company agreed to issue to the placement agent warrants to purchase up to 172,456 shares of common stock representing 5.0% of the aggregate number of shares of common stock sold in this offering.
+The placement agent warrants have substantially the same terms as the Series A Warrants issued to the investors in the concurrent private placement, except that the placement agent warrants have an exercise price equal to \$3.87 or 125% of the offering price per share and will expire on April 30, 2024.
 The registered direct offering and the concurrent private placement are referred to collectively herein as the "2019 Equity Offering."